jonnonz1/nz-statute-book/acts/public/1986/residential-tenancies-act-1986.md

 ## Part 5 — Miscellaneous provisions

-### 133 Tribunal or chief executive may require terms of tenancy agreement
+### 133 Tribunal or chief executive may require terms of tenancy agreements
-(1) The Tribunal or the chief executive may, at any time during the currency of a tenancy agreement or within 12 months after its termination, by notice in writing, require the landlord to inform the Tribunal or the chief executive of the provisions of the agreement.
+(1) The Tribunal or the chief executive may, by notice in writing, require a landlord to inform the Tribunal or the chief executive of the provisions of any specified tenancy agreement or agreements, or of all tenancy agreements to which the landlord is a party, that—
+  (a) are current; or
+  (b) that terminated during the 12 months before the date on which the notice is given.
-(1A) A notice under subsection (1) may require the landlord to produce to the Tribunal or the chief executive, in the way specified in the notice, the tenancy agreement and any variations or renewals of it (or copies), and the Tribunal or the chief executive may—
+(1A) A notice under subsection (1) may require the landlord to produce to the Tribunal or the chief executive, in the way specified in the notice, each tenancy agreement and any variations or renewals of it (or copies), and the Tribunal or the chief executive may—
   (a) inspect and make records of any document that is produced; and (b) take copies of the document or extracts from it.
-(2) Every person who, without reasonable excuse, fails to comply with a notice under subsection (1) within 10 working days after receiving it commits an offence and is liable on conviction to a fine not exceeding $2,000.
+(2) Every person who, without reasonable excuse, fails to comply with a notice under subsection (1) within 10 working days after receiving it commits an offence and is liable on conviction to a fine not exceeding $3,600.

 ### 134 Waiver by landlord of breach by tenant
 A waiver by the landlord of any breach by the tenant, or a failure by the landlord to enforce any obligation by the tenant, shall not,—but any such waiver or failure to enforce may be taken into consideration by the Tribunal if the landlord subsequently applies to the Tribunal for an order terminating the tenancy.